-So, with brokenhearted goodbyes and heavy souls, the mouse departed to the legendary home of the Mouse Knights, not knowing the way.
-It was the end of fall, and was already very cold.
+So, with brokenhearted goodbyes and heavy souls, the father mouse departed to the legendary home of the Mouse Knights, not knowing the way.
+It was the end of fall, and the weather was already very cold.
 Most felt he would never make it.
 But go he did, and within a short time was lost to view.

 It was weeks later and the little mouse, just having grown his full hair, was playing with his brother, whom he loved to be with.
 Of all the mice in the community, not many were nice to him.
 His mother, the chief, his brother... and a few others.
 Most felt he was a curse.
 Far too slow, and clumsy.
 Any of the other boys could take him in a fight, and often did.
-He had many bites and bruises to show for it.
+He had many bites and bruises to show for it every day.

 Despite this, he was a cheerful, happy mouse.
 He was friendly and kind to all.
 He loved his momma, and his brother clearly had bonded with him from the day he arrived.
 They shared the same bruises because the young field mouse would not let anyone pick on his little white brother.
-And unlike his sibling, that particular brown mouse happened to be the very fastest mouse in all the community!
+And in stark contrast to his sibling, that particular brown mouse happened to be the very fastest mouse in all the community!
 Everyone understood that to challenge the domestic mouse was to incur the wrath of the speedster - and the rest of the family.
 Even the chief would pounce upon those who threatened his friend's son.
 So the white mouse felt loved and accepted by his family, despite the communities widely shared view of him.
 He did wish, however, with all his heart, that he were faster and more sure of foot... so that he didn't shame his family.
 To this end, he participated in every mouse game that the young boys played, always losing and often getting beat up for his efforts.
 But he would not quit.
 Like it was said of him at his beginning, he was a determined mouse.
 More so than any of them put together.
 No matter how many times he lost, he was back the next night, trying again with all his heart.
 Each morning his momma would wash his wounds, and his brothers, and tell them they were the very finest mice in all the land - and that someday, they would make everybody proud.
 Then she would tell them fantastic stories like all good mothers do - stories of brave Knights and magnificent glory - and they would be put to bed.